 - By Matthew Solan, Executive Editor, Harvard Men's Health Watch

 Let’s file this under unsurprising news: many American adults report drinking more since the pandemic began in March 2020, according to a survey on alcohol use in the time of COVID-19.
-If you’re among them, you might want to start 2022 on a healthy note by joining the millions who abstain from alcohol during Dry January.
+If you’re among them, you might want to start the new year on a healthy note by joining the millions who abstain from alcohol during Dry January.
 Your heart, liver, memory, and more could be the better for it.

 What did this survey find?

 The researchers asked 832 individuals across the US about their alcohol intake over a typical 30-day period.
 Participants reported drinking alcohol on 12.2 days and consuming almost 27 alcoholic drinks during that time.
 More than one-third reported engaging in binge drinking (consuming five or more drinks for men and four or more drinks for women in about two hours).

 Moreover, nearly two-thirds of the participants said their drinking had increased compared to their consumption rates before COVID.
 Their reasons?
 Higher stress, more alcohol availability, and boredom.